orbitalchicken/Roadmap/Triaged.md

 	Integrity check give no result.
 After the check process, no ‘ok’ or ‘error’ message, only ‘press any key to reboot’ message visible.
 	mdm: Login window does not have focus on startup (You have to click into the window before you can type the password in)
 	mdm: No login screen has no where to put in login information.
-Background, works. apps/drivers: When using full screen mode in Chromium or Virtualbox (non-free) it is impossible return to the window mode. apps/drivers: Why does Chrome render fonts differently in Linuxmint than it does Ubuntu 13.10? apps/drivers: Netflix will not load in Mint 16. probably because of missing gecko (should be fixed with fixes to ppa priority) apps/drivers: Problems with gnome15.org drivers.
+Background, works. apps/drivers: Why does Chrome render fonts differently in Linuxmint than it does Ubuntu 13.10? apps/drivers: Netflix will not load in Mint 16. probably because of missing gecko (should be fixed with fixes to ppa priority) apps/drivers: Problems with gnome15.org drivers.
 (Application does not start after installation – worked with Mint 15 (regressions?))